What is the judicial measure to help manage the family budget?

 During the hearing, the judge hears the parents and brings to their attention the reasons for which the matter was referred to him.

-The judge may hear any other person whose hearing appears to him useful.
+• May hear any other person whose hearing appears to him to be useful

-He commented on the judicial measure to assist in the management of the family budget.
+• Decides on the judicial measure to assist in the management of the family budget

-It may order that the benefits be paid, in whole or in part, to a delegate for family benefits (who is appointed by the judge).
+• May order that the benefits be paid, in whole or in part, to a delegate for family benefits appointed by the judge.

-- Benefits are not used for housing, maintenance, health and education needs of children
+• Benefits are not used for housing, maintenance, health and education needs of the child

 If the judge so decides, the family benefits are paid (in whole or in part) to the delegate.

-The delegate makes decisions by trying to get the family's agreement.
+• Makes decisions by trying to get agreement from the family

-It is the guarantor of the proper use of family benefits.
+• Is the guarantor of the proper use of family benefits

-Together with the family, he seeks to understand the origin of the difficulties and find solutions.
+• Seeks to understand the source of difficulties and find solutions

-It sets priorities in payments.
-However, it gives priority to family benefits for the needs and expenses of children.
+• Sets priorities in payments.
+However, it gives priority to family benefits for the needs and expenses of the child

-It makes all decisions, in consultation with the parents, to meet the needs related to the maintenance, health and education of the children.
+• Takes all decisions, in consultation with parents, to meet the needs related to the maintenance, health and education of the child

-The delegate is accountable to the children’s judge for the evolution of the financial situation.
+The delegate is accountable to the children’s judge for changes in the family’s financial situation.

 In the event of a significant disagreement, the children's judge can be entered by parents or delegate.

-The measure may not exceed a period of two years.
+The measure cannot exceed a duration of Two years.

-It may be renewed by reasoned decision of the juvenile judge.
+It can be renewed by reasoned decision of the juvenile judge.

 Depending on the financial situation and the management balance regained, the judge may interrupt the aid measure.

-The judicial measure to assist the management of the family budget may, at any time, be amended in three cases:
+The judicial measure to assist in the management of the family budget may at any time be amended either:

 The measure continues to apply until the decision of the Court of Appeal.